matiuste/SPSC_24/index.md

 The key takeaway from the following samples is that models trained with augmentation methods tend to be more robust against adversarial attacks.
 This robustness is demonstrated by two main observations:

-- **Higher WER:** A model is considered more robust if it produces a higher WER when using the target transcription as the reference.
+A model is considered more robust if it produces a higher WER when using the target transcription as the reference.
 This means that the adversarial attack is less successful in forcing the model to recognize the target transcription.
-- **Lower SNR<sub>seg</sub> values:**​ Models trained with augmentation seem to require greater noise to create effective adversarial examples.
+Additionally, lower SNR<sub>seg</sub>​ values for models trained with augmentation suggest that these models require more noise to create effective adversarial examples, indicating a higher degree of robustness.

 Please note that the adversarial samples are crafted per model.
 In the following, we report the WER and SNR<sub>seg</sub> for the adversarial sample for each model, using the seq2seq model architecture described in our paper.
 However, we only play the adversarial example generated with respect to model 3 (augmentation with speed variations, background noise, and reverberation).